Volunteer

 The Chapter will fund the Vice President's and President's required ALA and ACRL national memberships each year.

-Once elected, Chapter officers will begin service on June 3, 2024 (with the exception of the treasurer-elect, who will assume office on July 1, 2024).
+Once elected, Chapter officers will begin service on June 13, 2025.

 Current Opportunities